 School Districts and charter schools receive revenue from the state's Permanent School Fund, which is established in the state constitution (Article XI, section 8).
 The constitution makes provisions for the proceeds from school trust fund lands that were placed in trust after being granted from the federal government to the state in 1857, 1860 and 1866 for that purpose.
 The constitution requires that trust fund lands be managed to generate income for the Permanent School Fund.
 Initially, much of the land was sold, and the money deposited in the school trust fund.
 In addition to sale proceeds, income generated by the land (primarily through logging and mining activities) is deposited into the fund.
-The estimated FY 2019 trust fund balance is \$1.4 billion.
-(State Board of Investment Comprehensive Performance Report, September 2018).
+At the end of FY 2019, the trust fund balance was \$1.5 billion.
+(MN State Board of Investment 2019 Annual Report).
 The constitution requires that the principal remain in the fund "perpetual and inviolate forever."
 Any interest generated by the investment of the principal in the fund is allocated based on the number of students in the district.